dqops/dqo/docs/getting-started/review-results-and-run-monitoring-checks.md

 To navigate to the Table quality status:

-1. Click on **Profiling** section
+1. Click on the **Profiling** section
 2. Select the **orders.csv** table on the tree view on the left.
-3. Click on the **Table quality status** tab
+3. Click on the **Table quality status** tab.

 ![Profiling Table quality status](https://dqops.com/docs/images/getting-started/profiling-table-quality-status5.png){ loading=lazy; width="1200px" }

 This tab provides an overview of the current data quality status of your table.
-It includes the number of executed checks, and detailed results per table and columns grouped by check categories.
+It includes the number of executed checks and detailed results per table and columns grouped by check categories.

-At the bottom of the screen, you will find a table that displays the check results per category, table, and columns.
+At the bottom of the screen, you will find a table that displays the check results per category, table, and column.

-The colored boxes indicate the current or the highest severity status: green for a correct result, yellow for a warning, orange for an error, red for a fatal error, and grey stripes for execution error.
+The colored boxes indicate the current or the highest severity status: green for a correct result, yellow for a warning, orange for an error, red for a fatal error, and grey stripes for an execution error.

 You can click on the colored box to view a list of checks that contribute to the result.
 Hovering over the check name will provide more details.